Fayette County Vehicle Impound Guide

 How to Find Your Vehicle

-The quickest way to locate your vehicle is to contact the authorities involved in your arrest.
+The quickest way to locate your vehicle is to use information from the arrest and contact the proper authorities.

 What You Need to Retrieve Your Vehicle